 |Windley, Harry, AB.23|

-If we make the reasonable assumption that Seahorse survived the North Sea crossing and her billet in Zone E, this would mean Massy-Dawson would follow his orders and commence the journey to Zone B at dusk in the expectation of surfacing at nightfall just after 16:00 on 29 December.
-In other words, if Massy-Dawson opted for the more direct route (and there is no reason to think that he did not) there is every probability that Seahorse crossed ‘Stripe b’ mine barrier while submerged.
-Even the event of Seahorse successfully crossing this minefield surfaced in darkness, fields F and D would still have to be negotiated while submerged the following day.
-The chances of Seahorse detonating a mine while submerged on 29/30 December were very high.
+Here we must speculate and make a reasonable assumption that Seahorse survived the North Sea crossing to reach her billet in Zone E by December 28th.
+This part of the outward route had been followed by Unity less than a week earlier and it may be reasonable to assume it was safe.
+Indeed Undine and Starfish would both safely use this inbound route in the near future too.
+Massy-Dawson would have now followed his orders and commenced the journey to Zone B at dusk in the expectation of surfacing at nightfall just after 16:00hrs on December 29th.
+In other words, if Massy-Dawson took a direct route (and there is no reason to think that he did not, it is known that the commander of Unity decided on the direct route) there is every probability that Seahorse crossed ‘Stripe b’ mine barrier while submerged.
+If Massy-Dawson followed his orders by transiting on the line 07°.10 there was every probability the boat would have run straight into the mine barrier.
+Even the event of Seahorse successfully crossing this minefield if surfaced in darkness, fields F and D would still have to be negotiated while submerged the following day.
+The chances of Seahorse detonating a mine while submerged on the morning of December 29/30th are therefore very high.

-Postscript: About fifteen years ago I encountered an ex naval diver carrying out research at the Submarine Museum.
+Postscript: About fifteen years ago I encountered an ex naval diver and ‘S’ boat specialist carrying out research at the Submarine Museum.
 He told me that a battered, mined submarine wreck had been discovered off the Danish coast.
 The wreck was in a bad condition but sufficient survived to identify it as an ‘S’ class boat.
 Only one ‘S’ class boat is still missing in those waters.
-Certainly the diver believed it was the wreck of Seahorse.
+Certainly my friend believed it was the wreck of Seahorse.
 In order to preserve the boat from the depredations of sports divers, the location of this shallow water wreck was being withheld…it still is.

 So, next Boxing Day when you are recovering from the previous day’s excess have a hair of the dog and raise a glass of Johnny Walker to that fine crew of Seahorse, on patrol for eternity.